 The NAB story

 NAB resulted from the 1982 merger of the National Commercial Banking Corporation of Australia, National Bank of Australasia and Commercial Banking Company of Sydney.
 The company then pursued an aggressive overseas expansion strategy.
-However, it ended up selling or closing many of its foreign outposts and concentrating on Australia, New Zealand and, to a lesser extent, Asia, especially after buying MLC Limited in 2000.
+However, it ended up selling or closing many of its foreign outposts and concentrating on Australia, New Zealand.

 Headquartered in Melbourne, NAB has almost 13 million customers, $945 billion in assets and annual revenues in excess of $20 billion.

 Like its three largest competitors, NAB offers personal, business and wholesale banking, as well as online share trading.

 It aspires to a culture of inclusion and to be attractive to “people of different backgrounds, generations and cultures”.
 It has introduced numerous initiatives to attract and retain women, mature age workers, Indigenous Australians and people with accessibility needs.
 It also has flexible work practices, generous parental leave and puts a lot of effort into staff development and retention.

 NAB aims to spend one per cent of its cash earnings before tax on corporate social responsibility initiatives.
 It’s the largest Fairtrade-accredited workplace in Australia.
 It’s also one of the nation’s largest carbon-neutral companies.
 Those in the grad program are provided with various opportunities to get involved, from paid volunteer leave to social responsibility projects.

 The recruitment process